RobTillaart/TCA9555/README.md

 #### I2C addresses

+The addresses for the TCA9555 and TCA9535 are 0x20..0x27.
-Allowed addresses are 0x20..0x27 to be set with pin A0, A1, A2.
+These are to be set with pin A0, A1, A2.

-The TCA9555 supports up to 400 kHz I2C.
+Both the TCA9555 and TCA9535 support up to 400 kHz I2C.

 #### I2C multiplexing